Harrindy/VCMforPB/README.md

                 plot(u_grid,Random.fit$fit[k,],type="l")
         }

-## When homogeneous pooling is used
+## When homogeneously pooled biomonitoring is used

         Homogenous.fit=HT(u_grid,Z,U,X,POOLID,W,c(a,b))
         # u_grid is a grid of u-values